bowdoin-algorithms-f23/bowdoin-algorithms-f23.github.io/lectures.md

 ### Week 3: Mergesort and Recurrences
 _September 11-15_

-We introduce recurrences to express the running time of recursive algorithms and use them to analyze Mergesort.

 __Objectives:__
 * Understand Mergesort: how it works, why it works, and its running time analysis
 * Understand how to express the running time of recursive algorithms using recurrences